 Creating a Positive Future for our Young People and Students

-Over the past 15 years the Mobile Team Challenge equipment has been adopted by many hundreds of youth organisations worldwide to create a positive and lasting change in the lives of the children and young people they support.
+For almost 20 years, the Mobile Team Challenge experiential learning equipment and CPD accredited personal development workshops have been adopted by many hundreds of youth organisations, schools, colleges and universities worldwide to create a positive and lasting change in the lives of the children and young people they support.
 Now, more than four hundred organisations worldwide look to the Mobile Team Challenge solution to provide them with powerful on-site activity and development programmes to create a positive future for their young people.
 One of the keys to the success, effectiveness and widespread use of the MTC approach is it’s power to engage, challenge and educate in a 100% interactive way.
 Used by all agencies involved with youth and community development and education it provides a unique and widely utilised resource.
 This includes Schools, Youth Offending Teams, Education and/or Social Services departments, Positive Futures projects, Police Forces, Military Outreach programmes, Rehabilitation Centres, Connexions Partnerships, Correctional Centres, Youth Justice Organisations, Health Authority, Local Authority, Probation, Youth Services, and the voluntary sector.